Rastrai/Openrastr-evolve/README.md

 - spawn and coordinate agents around those capabilities

 In other words, if Claude Code, Codex, or OpenClaw are the workers, OpenRastr Evolve is the orchestration layer that helps decide what work should be done and how it should be structured.

-OpenRastr Evolve is a Python-based AI workflow runtime built around three core modules:

-1. Goal Interpretation
-2. Capability Registration
-3. Agent Spawning

-It is designed to work with Ollama-served LLMs and SLMs, and to be easy to clone, install, configure, and run from GitHub.

-## What It Does

-OpenRastr Evolve helps turn a natural-language goal into an executable AI workflow by:

-- interpreting the goal into a structured schema
-- matching or generating the capabilities needed to fulfill it
-- spawning agents to carry out the work

 ## Prerequisites